isabella232/magic-products-distribution-service/README.md

 - files to be deposited in this service must be located on the same computer used to run the tool for this service
 - there is only a single, production, environment available, there is no training environment for example

-See the project [issue tracker](#issue-tracking) for planned features and changes to this service.
+See the project [issue tracker](#issue-tracking) for planned features that may address these limitations.

 ### Scope